sbarthelemy/metapodfromurdf/README.txt

 metapodfromurdf
 ---------------

-Library and CLI tool to generate the C++ source code from a robot model from its description in the URDF format.
+CLI tool to generate the C++ source code from a robot model from its description in the URDF format.

 The tools has glitches (grep for TODO) but might prove useful though.
-The library API mimicks the one from kdl_parser, in the robot_model ROS stack.

-Run ``metapodfromurdf-bin --help`` for some scarse help.
+Run ``metapodfromurdf --help`` for some scarse help.

 Be aware that